Digital transformation in banking and financial services: the new frontier

-A few years ago, the then CFO of JPMorgan Chase Marianne Lake made ripples in the financial services sector when she announced to investors, ‘We are a technology company.’
+A few years ago, then-JPMorgan Chase CFO Marianne Lake made ripples in the financial services sector when she announced to investors, “We are a technology company.”
 At the time, the company reportedly employed 40,000 technologists to create intellectual property for the firm.
 It also touted a $9 billion technology budget, spending $2 billion on security and cybersecurity alone.

 But why would a well-established financial firm such as JPMorgan Chase spend billions on tech?
 To help the company and its employees meet the demands of the ever digitally savvy consumer.